-SARAH METZ is Health Sciences Associate Clinical Professor in the Department of Psychiatry and Behavioral Sciences at UCSF.
-She is Chief Psychologist at Zuckerberg San Francisco General Hospital.
-She competed the Psy.D. at Pepperdine University in 2009.
+SARAH METZ is a Health Sciences Associate Clinical Professor in the Department of Psychiatry and Behavioral Sciences at UCSF.
+She is the Director of the UCSF Division of Trauma Recovery Services and Chief Psychologist at Zuckerberg San Francisco General Hospital.
+She completed her Psy.D. at Pepperdine University in 2009.
 Dr. Metz has extensive experience working with survivors of trauma, substance use disorders, combat Veterans, victims of violent crime, and complex PTSD.
 She has worked with both survivors and perpetrators of violence in a variety of settings, including outpatient clinics, prisons, and civil commitment facilities.
-Prior to coming to UCSF, Dr. Metz worked for the VA Palo Alto Healthcare System at the National Center for PTSD and the Homeless Veterans Rehabilitation Program, a residential treatment program for homeless Veterans.
-Dr. Metz has since joined the team at the UCSF-Trauma Recovery Center where she has worked as a staff psychologist, the Clinical Coordinator, and now the Division Director of Trauma Recovery Services.
+Prior to coming to UCSF in 2015, Dr. Metz worked for the VA Palo Alto Healthcare System at the National Center for PTSD and the Homeless Veterans Rehabilitation Program, a residential treatment program for homeless Veterans.